Best in Travel is here! Discover 2025’s destinations

 Rhodes: 2 days

 Either fly to Rhodes or get settled on a twice weekly, 12-hour ferry ride from Sitia.
-On historic Rhodes in the Dodecanese, spend a couple of days exploring its atmospheric, walled medieval Old Town, enjoying its nightlife and visiting its beaches and stunning Acropolis of Lindos.
+On this historic island, spend a couple of days exploring its atmospheric, walled medieval Old Town, enjoying its nightlife and visiting its beaches and stunning Acropolis of Lindos.

 Next stop: Take a ferry from Rhodes to Patmos (6.5 hours).